Dan Gottlieb and Iris Gottlieb

 4/3 refers not only to Dan’s camera, but to a jazz rhythm which he sees reflected in nature’s endless improvisation: “… fixed and shifting patterns of light and form.”
 Gottlieb has had ample opportunity to reflect on the intersection of art and nature; as director of planning and design at the North Carolina Museum of Art, he is responsible for guiding development of the Museum Park.

-In the upstairs gallery, Oakland-based artist Iris Gottlieb (Dan’s daughter) celebrates her new book on unusual, symbiotic animal relationships with work from her new book Animal Attraction.
-But in addition to this quirky and visually exciting work, she presents an even more compelling and intimate aspect to her show, Personal Work, in which she delves ”… into the world of having mental illnesses, my queerness, and ways to visually explore intimate and vulnerable experiences.”
-The resulting drawings are revelatory.
+In the upstairs gallery, Oakland-based artist Iris Gottlieb (Dan’s daughter) celebrates her new book on unusual, symbiotic animal relationships with work from her new book Natural Attraction.
+But in addition to these quirky and visually exciting drawings, she presents an even more compelling and intimate aspect to her show, Personal Work, in which she delves ”… into the world of having mental illnesses, my queerness, and ways to visually explore intimate and vulnerable experiences.”
+The resulting mixed media pieces are revelatory.

 Craven Allen Gallery is located at 1106 ½ Broad Street in Durham.
 Gallery hours are from 10 a.m. to 6 p.m.
 Monday through Friday, and 10 a.m. to 4 p.m. on Saturday.
 For more information, please call the gallery at 286-4837 or visit www.CravenAllenGallery.com.